 We are proud of our partnership with AIME (Australian Indigenous Mentoring Experience).
 Facilitators from AIME would normally visit OLSH to run workshops with our Aboriginal and Islander students, focusing on leadership and aspirational thinking.
-With COVID-19, the visits have been suspended this year, but will continue in 2021.
+With COVID-19, the visits have been suspended, but will continue in 2023, in the interim AIME are offering digital mentoring to our year 10, 11 and 12 students.

-Suzanne Ellem is acting Aboriginal and Islander Support worker based at the Sadadeen Campus.
-(We are currently in the process of appointing a new AIEW at Sadadeen).
+Suzanne Ellem is an Aboriginal and Islander Support worker based at the Sadadeen Campus.
 Sue is passionate about seeing our students achieve to their full potential, being strong in their culture and identity and sharing this strength with our broader school community.
-Sue has worked and lived on aboriginal communities in various parts of Australia for about 20 years so is well aware of the needs of young aboriginal people at OLSH.
-Sue can be contacted via the Sadadeen front office phone number, or at suzanne.ellem@nt.catholic.edu.au
+Sue has worked and lived on aboriginal communities in various parts of Australia for about 20 years and is well aware of the needs of young aboriginal people at OLSH.
+Sue can be contacted via the Sadadeen front office on 8950 7315, or at suzanne.ellem@nt.catholic.edu.au .

-Br Tony Caddy is the Aboriginal and Islander Education Coordinator for 2020.
-Br Tony works with the AIEW's on each campus and coordinates the RAP and other policies and programs in relation to Aboriginal and Islander Education.
-Br Tony comes to the position in 2020 with a background of working closely with aboriginal people, especially at Santa Teresa where he spent 5 years as Principal.
-Brother is based at Sadadeen and can be contacted by phone via the Sadadeen front office.
-Alternatively, his email is tony.caddy@nt.catholic.edu.au
+Christopher Harvey is the Aboriginal and Islander Education Coordinator.
+Chris works with the AIEW's on each campus and coordinates the RAP and other policies and programs in relation to Aboriginal and Islander Education.
+Chris has an extensive background of working closely with aboriginal people, 15 years at Raukkan Aboriginal School as Principal, 9 years at Nyangatjatjara College as Principal and a year at Yipirinya School as Principal.
+Chris is based at the Traeger campus and can be contacted by phone via the Traeger front office on 8950 8511 or alternatively, his email is christopher. harvey@nt.catholic.edu.au .